 - WPA(2) key

-You will find it close to the (Wireless) Network Name.
-Use this key phrase to connect to your wireless network.
+You will find it close to the (Wireless) Network Name (SSID).
+Use this keyphrase to connect to your wireless network.
 Now it’s important to change the default key, so make sure you continue reading this article.

 If you have ever changed the key of your wireless network and you don’t have a device that is connected to the network, then your only option is to look the password up in the router or access point self.
 Follow these steps to recover the key.